dotnet/designs/accepted/single-file/direct.md

                                           size_t* size));
 ```

-`HostPolicy` communicates the location of files residing within the bundle with a special bundle-marker (`:`) in the CoreCLR properties such as `TRUSTED_PLATFORM_ASSEMBLIES`.

-For example, if the bundle contains the following files:

-- `il.dll` is a pure managed assembly that is loaded directly from the bundle
-- `r2r.dll` is a ready-to-run assembly that is bundled and extract out to disk
-- `dep.dll` is an assembly that is not bundled with the app,

-The TPA will be set to `:il.dll`: `/var/tmp/.net/app/e53xf3/r2r.dll`: `/usr/local/nuget/dep.dll`

-If the runtime wants to load `il.dll`, it reads the contents of the file via the `bundle_reader` and loads the file using `PELoader`.
+`HostPolicy` maintains a list of bundled assemblies internally, and communicates the assemblies on disk (unbundled or extracted) to the runtime in `TRUSTED_PLATFORM_ASSEMBLIES`.

+In order to resolve an assembly, the TPA-Binder first checks if it is available in the bundle (by invoking the `bundle_reader` callback).
+If the assembly is available in the bundle, the runtime loads the binary from memory via PELoader.
+If the assembly is not available in the bundle, the runtime continues to resolve it using the TPA-list.